App version: 0.1.0

 Cons

-There is no guarantee that a business will succeed, and it may require months or even years to reach profitability.
-There are also some costs associated with starting a business, such as getting a business license and insurance, you will need to cover regardless of the type of business you start or its size.
+The biggest con is that there is no guarantee that a business will succeed, and it may require months or even years to reach profitability.
+There are also some costs associated with starting a business, such as getting a business license and insurance, that you will need to cover regardless of the type of business you start or its size.
 If you take out a loan to start your business, you will have that, as well as your other business expenses, to budget for each month.

-Even if you have a low-investment business idea, you may need to seek outside funding to get your venture off the ground.
+Even if you have a low-cost new business idea, you may need to seek outside funding to get your venture off the ground.
 Here are some funding options to consider.

 Small Business Loans